cwhite911/trianglenc-crime/README.md

 1. In the layer settings toggle the height option to on.
     > By default, the height is set by the point count.
-2. Enable the maps 3D view by clicking the "3D Map" button in the top right corner of map.
+2. Enable the maps 3D view by clicking the **3D Map** button in the top right corner of map.